michaelcloran/my-dungeon/README.md

 Spec for game

-A Dungeon has a corridore and the corridore has rooms The dungeon is made up of 6 rooms to the north and 6 room to the south of the corridore
+A Dungeon has a corridore and the corridore has rooms

 The Dungeon class has 1 inherited classs room